-There are n finite banks in total.
+The number of banks, n, is finite.
 Each bank is endowed with one unit of an illiquid asset which pays off at the end.
-Given the potential of liquidity shocks (explained below), each bank can preemptively borrow liquidity from one of the two facilities sponsored by the government: the discount window (DW) and the Term Auction Facility (TAF).
-The DW is available before and after the TAF bidding date, and the borrowing bank can immediately obtain funding from it.
-By contrast, TAF releases funds with a delay: there is a gap between the TAF bidding date and the TAF funding release.
+Given the potential of liquidity shocks (explained below), each bank can preemptively borrow liquidity from one of the two facilities sponsored by the government: DW and TAF.
+DW is available before and after TAF bidding date, and the borrowing bank can immediately obtain funding from it.
+By contrast, TAF releases funds with a delay: there is a gap between TAF bidding date and TAF funding release.
 Before the asset pays off, each bank faces the potential of a liquidity shock.
 The liquidity shock could be early (i.e., before TAF releases funds) or late (i.e. after TAF releases funds).
 When the liquidity shock hits, the bank fails if it has not obtained liquidity yet.
 In this case, the asset is liquidated with zero payoff.
 Finally, borrowing banks may incur a penalty if detected borrowing.